DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 ## STEP 1: Downloading ATP-D wallet to your local machine

-- Go to your Autonomous Database and click on “DB Connection”.
+- Navigate to your Autonomous Database and click on “DB Connection”.

 ![](./screenshots/download_wallet_1.png)

-- Click on Download wallet.
+- Click "Download Wallet"

 ![](./screenshots/download_wallet_2.png)